awsdocs/aws-cli-user-guide/doc_source/cli-services-swf.md

 Before you run any commands, set your default credentials\.
 For more information, see [Configuring the AWS CLI](cli-chap-configure.md)\.

-This topic shows examples of CLI commands that perform common tasks for Amazon SWF\.
+The following topics show examples of CLI commands that perform common tasks for Amazon SWF\.

 **Topics**
 + [List of Amazon SWF Commands by Category](cli-services-swf-commands.md)